Blog

 The models scored across our three metrics as follows:

-DeepSeek-R1's modular arithmetic approach with phase-shifted color transitions led to significantly higher aesthetic impact (0.70) compared to other models.
+DeepSeek-R1, the previous top-scorer, used a modular arithmetic approach with phase-shifted color transitions.
+This led to a high aesthetic impact score (0.70) compared to most other models.

 Claude 3.5 Sonnet and Gemini 1.5 Flash showed similar conceptual strength (0.25 and 0.30) with their respective Fibonacci and cellular automata approaches, but couldn't match DeepSeek-R1's visual appeal.